DevMountain-QA/jest-webdriver/README.md

 1. Open the most popular channel listed in "Recommended Channels" on the left of the page.
 2. Verify that the channel that opens is the channel you expected (it has the same title)

 If you want a bit more of a challenge, try the following test!
+(This is a stretch goal, mind you!)

 1. Open the "Browse" page
 2. Filter by the tag "Let's Play"